 Amendments to the Canada Grain Regulations – Repeal Schedule 3 and incorporate by reference updated grading determinant tables

 The proposal would make regulatory amendments to the Canada Grain Regulations as part of the Canadian Grain Commission’s commitment to modernizing the Canadian grain grading system.
-Currently grades are determined with reference to numerous grading factors found in the Canadian Grain Commission Official Grain Grading Guide (OGGG), many of which are not included in Schedule 3 (Grades of Grain) to the Canada Grain Regulations.
-Schedule 3 currently lacks the specificity and flexibility of the OGGG to be a useful reference for grading grain in a modern context, both for industry and for the Canadian Grain Commission.
+Currently grades are determined with reference to numerous grading factors found in the Canadian Grain Commission’s Official Grain Grading Guide (OGGG), many of which are not included in Schedule 3 (Grades of Grain) to the Canada Grain Regulations.
+Schedule 3 currently lacks the specificity and flexibility of the OGGG to be a useful reference for grading grain in a modern context, both for the grain industry and the Canadian Grain Commission.
 The proposed amendments would repeal Schedule 3 and incorporate by reference updated grading tables and factors.
 These amendments would improve consistency and transparency for stakeholders.

 Potential impacts on Canadians, including businesses